Georgia Wildlife Resources Division

 What is white-nose syndrome, or WNS?

-White-nose syndrome is a malady blamed for the death of at least 5.7 million to 6.7 million bats in the U.S. WNS has been called “the most precipitous wildlife decline in the past century in North America.”
+White-nose syndrome is a malady blamed for the death of more than 6 million bats in the U.S. WNS has been called “the most precipitous wildlife decline in the past century in North America.”

 The disease is named for the white fungus on the muzzles and skin of affected bats.
 Discovered by a caver in eastern New York’s Schoharie County in February 2006 and documented by state biologists the following winter, white-nose has rapidly spread to sites throughout the Northeast and into the Southeast, the Midwest and Canada.

-WNS is caused by the fungus Geomyces destructans, which thrives in the cold and humid conditions characteristic of caves and mines used by bats.
+WNS is caused by the fungus Pseudogymnoascus destructans, or Pd, which thrives in the cold and humid conditions characteristic of caves and mines used by bats.

 All bats affected with WNS do not have obvious fungal growth, but they may display abnormal behavior (see below) in and outside of their hibernacula – caves and mines where bats hibernate during winter.